Energy Markets 101

 Buying and Selling Energy

-Like any other commodity, electricity is bought and sold through wholesale and retail energy markets.
-The two main types of markets are wholesale and retail.
-Energy is initially sold on a wholesale market to utilities and other entities, who then resell it on the retail market to end-users.
-MISO facilitates one of the world's largest wholesale electricity markets.
 Competitive markets ensure prices remain as low as possible under all conditions.
+Like any other commodity, electricity is bought and sold through wholesale and retail markets.
+MISO facilitates the buying and selling of wholesale electricity within its region.
+It is one of the world's largest wholesale electricity markets.
 Hundreds of companies participate in one or more of MISO's four energy markets to buy and sell billions of dollars worth of electricity each year.
+The four markets include:

 Real-Time Market: The Real-Time Energy Market balances energy supply with demand every five minutes at the least possible cost while maintaining reliable system conditions; including reserve requirements, congestion management and accurate price signals.

 Day Ahead Market: The Day-Ahead Market serves as a "planning phase" for the next operating day.
-The outcome is an optimal set of unit commitment and hourly operating schedules for the following day.
-The Day-Ahead Market also calculates costs and allows buyers and sellers to lock in pricing prior to real time.
+This market allows buyers and sellers to lock in pricing prior to real-time.
 This helps ensure that adequate resources are scheduled to meet the next day's anticipated demand.

 Carmel Control Room